TimmyTimTech/TimmyTimTech/README.md

 - 👋 Hi, I’m @TimmyTimTech
-- 👀 I’m interested in Web development and Algorithms
+- 👀 I’m interested in Data Science,Data Analysis and Web development.
-- 🌱 I’m currently learning Machine Learning etc
 - 💞️ I’m looking to collaborate on Projects that might be challenging.
 - 📫 How to reach me my email is namathetim3@gmail.com